 Each exhibitor in this class will be limited to four square feet of space.
-The Garden Display should be exhibited in a tray, basket or container.
-Exhibit consists of five different types of fresh
+The Garden Display must be exhibited in a tray, basket or container that can be easily moved by the fair staff.
 Exhibit consists of five different types of fresh vegetables or fruits.
 Canned products and shelled vegetables are not acceptable.
 Only one variety of each type of vegetable or fruit may be exhibited.
 The numbers of the five types of vegetables or fruits to be exhibited are as follows: